 Still, a few details irked Lily enough that she resolved to post some scathing comments on their website.
 For one thing, they were claiming that the abductions were perpetrated by a swarm of mutant rats, and not by a person with powers.
 That wasn’t the bad part, heck, it made sense to do.
 The story wouldn’t hold out under scrutiny, but the majority of people who just glanced at the news would buy it until the next story came along.
 No one wanted to remind the populace at large that one asshole with a lucky power could create uncontrollable amounts of devastation and death, especially not when that asshole’s M.O. had been so reminiscent of cowls like Lesion or Bloody Piper.

 But did the reporter have to put such an emphasis on it being a mutant swarm of rats?
 Asshole.
 Conveniently glossing over the fact that all the victims were mutants as well.

 Lily’s claws made a staccato of clicks and clacks against the reinforced screen of her phone as she pounded out several posts on the website.
-One well-worded long post about the issue and why it was an issue, several alt accounts agreeing with and upvoting it, and one unrelated account to make a seperate post insulting the reporter’s receding hairline.
+One well-worded long post about the issue and why it was an issue, several alt accounts agreeing with and upvoting it, and one unrelated account to make a separate post insulting the reporter’s receding hairline.
 Then to really grind it in she posted links for #puristreporterahole to whichever micropost websites she had open.

 Annnnnddd, done.
 Fuck this guy in particular.